6 best chair beds – single sofa beds for hosting guests when you have limited space

 Are chair beds expensive?

 A good chair bed does tend to be expensive, although there are more affordable options out there.
-For instance, the Habitat Roma chair bed currently retails for under £300, whereas the most expensive chair beds in our round-up cost over £1000.
+For instance, the Habitat Roma chair bed currently retails for under £300, whereas the most expensive chair beds in my round-up cost over £1000.

 If you're not sure that you can justify the expense of a chair bed, or you're short on space for even the most compact design, then our guide to the best air beds offers some viable alternatives.

-Sign up to our newsletter for style and decor inspiration, house makeovers, project advice and more.
+Sign up to our newsletter for style inspiration, real homes, project and garden advice and shopping know-how

 Amy is Ideal Home’s Sleep Editor and the Ideal Home Certified Expert on Sleep.
 She's spent the last four years researching and writing about what makes for the best night’s sleep during the day and testing out sleep products to find the best-in-class by night.
 So far she’s clocked up over 10,000 hours of pillow, duvet, and mattress testing experience.